anki-code/xontrib-back2dir/README.md

 ## Usage

 No additional actions needed.
-The xontrib just save the latest directory:
+The xontrib just saves the latest directory and uses it when xonsh starts:

 ```bash
 bash   ~     $ xonsh